Geometric Theory of Weyl Structures: Introduction

 To work explicitly with parabolic geometries, one often chooses a more restrictive structure, say a metric in a conformal class, a connection in a projective class or a pseudo-Hermitian structure on a CR manifold, expresses things in terms of this choice and studies the effect of different choices.
 It turns out that there is a uniform way to do this that can be applied to all parabolic geometries, namely the concept of Weyl structures introduced in \cite{Weyl}, see Chapter 5 of \cite{book} for an improved exposition.
 Choosing a Weyl structure, one in particular obtains a linear connection on any natural vector bundle associated to a parabolic geometry, as well as an identification of higher order geometric objects like tractor bundles with more traditional natural bundles.
 The set of Weyl structures always forms an affine space modeled on the space on one-forms on the underlying manifold, and there are explicit formulae for how a change of Weyl structure affects the various derived quantities.

 The initial motivation for this article were the results in \cite{Dunajski-Mettler} on projective structures.
 Such a structure on a smooth manifold $M$ is given by an equivalence class $[\nabla]$ of torsion-free connections on its tangent bundle, where two connections are called equivalent if they have the same geodesics up to parametrization.
 While these admit an equivalent description as a parabolic geometry, the underlying structure $\Cal G_0\to M$ is the full frame bundle of $M$ and thus contains no information.
 Hence there is the natural question, whether a projective structure can be encoded into a first order structure on some larger space constructed from $M$.
 Indeed, in \cite{Dunajski-Mettler}, the authors associate to a projective structure on an $n$-dimensional manifold $M$ a certain rank $n$ affine bundle $A \to M$, whose total space can be canonically endowed with a neutral signature metric $h$, as well as a non-degenerate $2$-form $\Omega$.
 It turns out that the metric $h$ is Einstein and $\Omega$ is closed.
 Moreover, the pair $(h,\Omega)$ is related by an endomorphism of $TA$ which squares to the identity map and its eigenbundles $L^{\pm}$ are Lagrangian with respect to $\Omega$.
-Equivalently, we may think of the pair $(h,\Omega)$ on $A$ as an~\textit{almost bi-Lagrangian structure} $(\Omega,L^+,L^-)$ on $A$.
+Equivalently, we may think of the pair $(h,\Omega)$ as an \textit{almost para-K\"ahler structure} or as an \textit{almost bi-Lagrangian structure} $(\Omega,L^+,L^-)$ on $A$, see \cref{3.1} for the formal definition and more details.

 In addition, it is observed that the sections of $A \to M$ are in bijective correspondence with the connections in the projective class.
 Consequently, all the submanifold notions of symplectic -- and pseudo-Riemannian geometry can be applied to the representative connections of $[\nabla]$.
 This leads in particular to the notion of a minimal Lagrangian connection~\cite{Mettler:MinLag}.
 As detailed below, this concept has close relations to the concept of properly convex projective structures.
 These in turn provide a connection to the study of representation varieties and higher Teichm\"uller spaces, see~\cite{arXiv:1803.06870} for a survey.